cmda-minor-web/web-app-from-scratch-2122/course/week-4.md

 1. Ask a collegue to use your app and encourage him/her to think out loud while interactting with your app
 2. Write down all feedback and remarks
 3. Try fixing the low hanging fruit immediately after the test, fix unclear labels/ enlarge (sub) titles/ enlarge input fields/ improve contrast/ ...
-4. Create and write issues on your repo with issues you cannot fix immediately, add labels using the MoSCoW method
+4. Create and write issues on your repo with issues you cannot fix immediately.
+Add labels using the MoSCoW method

 ### Design interactive elements